secdevops-cuse/CyberRange/README.md

      php-webshells, PowerHub, PowerSploit, snmpwn, vulhub, ScoutSuite, prowler, pacbot, terraform-aws-secure-baseline, gitleaks, my-arsenal-of-aws-security-tools

-[v1](https://github.com/secdevops-cuse/CyberRange/pull/3/files) - initially released on Feb 18th, 2019
-    CircleCi integration w/ testing, aws inspector automated setup, FB CTF, kali, docker, webgoat, dvwa, 8 vulnerable AMIs, + more over the next 8 months.

-This project was conceptualized and drafted on a MDF board screwed into the side of a wall in my garage in 2014.
-It sysmbolizes an early interest in the most emerging trends within technology.

-The [v0](https://github.com/cappetta/CyberCloud/commit/3c35a92d1a2192f3ea24db178eb9f940a8cf1a56) - initial released on June 3, 2015 - a depreciated OpenStack protoype [CyberCloud](https://github.com/cappetta/CyberCloud) using vagrant.

-v2 is simply a collection of the best-in-class tools, most emerging toolsets, and bootstrap frameworks to create an integrated solution capable of enormous growth.

 ## Range Technology
-- Terraform is a tool that performs at a much better scale and contains more functionality.
-This project is based off the [fedekau/terraform-with-circleci-example](https://github.com/fedekau/terraform-with-circleci-example) framework.
-- Docker is another standard virtualization platform
-- Kali is the go-to system of penetration testers
-- Metasplotiable 2/3 & other open-source vuln vms provide foundational stability and future growth.
-- Commando-VM is a newly released windows-based penetration testing VM
-- DetectionLab is a bootstrap framework by Chris Long which is actively being integrated into this project
-- Inspec provides a way to test the state of your environment, application, system, processes, configurations, plus more.
-- Vagrant is an awesome tool for smaller virtual environments both locally and in the cloud - checkout [SecDevOps Toolkit - vagrant](https://github.com/cappetta/SecDevOps-Toolkit/tree/master/vagrant) for advanced yaml setups for multi-instance scenarios.
-- Plus Much more...

 CyberRange combines best practices with emerging technologies.
  - Amazon Web Services
  - Kali/Nessus/Burpsuite